shakes76/PatternFlow/recognition/s4434872-unet-improved/README.md

 ## Results
 ### Training and Validation

-Used the default training and validation splits given in the OASIS preprocessed dataset.
-Upon running the driver scrip, get the following output.
+Using the default training and validation splits given in the OASIS preprocessed dataset.
+Upon running the driver script, get the following output.

 <p align="center">
 	<img src="./doc_images/train_plot2.PNG" />